Safety and security

 Some gorilla trekking operators cross into the Democratic Republic of Congo.
 You should avoid taking these tours.
 The FCDO advises against all travel to the provinces of the Democratic Republic of Congo that border Uganda, this includes Virunga National Park.

 You can drive in Uganda using a UK driving licence for up to 3 months, after which you will need to get a Ugandan driving licence from the Uganda Revenue Authority or an International Driving Permit.

 Travelling by road can be hazardous, particularly outside the main cities.
 Driving standards are poor, vehicles are often poorly maintained and the accident rate is high.
 Other road users may be driving without lights and livestock roam across the roads.
 The Jinja - Kampala and the Kampala - Masaka roads are particular accident black spots.

 Speed limits in built-up areas are generally 50km/h and out of town 80km/h.
 The police enforce this law and breaking speed limits can result in a fine, imprisonment or both.

-For reasons of road safety and security you should avoid travelling outside of the main towns after dark, except on the road between Kampala and Entebbe International Airport.
+For reasons of road safety and security you should avoid travelling outside of the main towns after dark, except on the roads between Kampala and Entebbe International Airport.